-40 CFR 257.102(d)(3)(ii)(A) requires that the final cover system include an infiltration layer that has a permeability less than or equal to the permeability of any bottom liner system present.
-The North Omaha Ash Disposal Area does not include a bottom liner system.
-The site is comprised of two primary type of geologic materials: (1) Quaternary age unconsolidated fill and alluvium, and (2) Pennsylvanian age limestone and shale bedrock.
-The majority of the site is underlain by approximately 15 to 18 feet of clayey and silty soils and a mixture of fly and bottom ash (SCS Engineers, 1995 found in Appendix N).
-The texture of the soil ranges from silty to silty sand.
-Near the eastern boundary of the site fine sand is found, with thicknesses generally between 0.5 and 1.5 feet, occurring at depth of 6.5 to 14 feet.
+40 CFR 257.102(d)(3)(i)(A) requires that the final cover system must be less than or equal to the permeability of any bottom liner system or natural subsoils present, or a permeability no greater than 1×10^{-5} cm/sec, whichever is less.

+The site has two main types of geologic materials: (1) Quaternary age unconsolidated fill and alluvium, and (2) Pennsylvanian age limestone and shale bedrock.
+Most of the site is underlain by approximately 15 to 18 feet of clayey and silty soils and a mixture of fly and bottom ash (SCS Engineers, 1995 found in Appendix N).
+The texture of the soil ranges from silty-to-silty sand.
+Near the site's eastern boundary, fine sand is found, with thicknesses generally between 0.5 and 1.5 feet, occurring at depths of 6.5 to 14 feet.
 Directly under the fill material, unconsolidated alluvium occurs, comprised of laterally and vertically discontinuous fine grained, cohesive clayey sand and sandy clays, and non-cohesive silt and fine sands.
 The coefficient of permeability found in the 1995 Hydrogeological Investigations Report (Appendix N) ranged from 1.30x10-6 to 9.98x10-3 cm/sec.
-The NRCS Web Soil Survey indicates that hydraulic conductivity in the vicinity of the North Omaha Station is 9.2x10-4 cm/sec (Attachment E-1), which is within the range stated in the 1995 Hydrogeological Investigations Report.
-In addition to this historical information, Soil samples from below the ash disposal area were evaluated for permeability.
-The results of these tests ranged from 1.7x10-6 cm/sec to 2.2x10-7 cm/sec and are included at the end of the Closure Plan.
-Due to the variable nature and previous pump test via 1995 work, the infiltration layer for the North Omaha Ash Disposal Area is anticipated to be constructed to a permeability less than or equal to 1x10-5 cm/sec.
-As part the groundwater monitoring investigation, OPPD will drill new boreholes to confirm that base permeability is as anticipated.
-If investigation determines that base permeability is less than 1x10-5 cm/sec, the infiltration layer will be constructed to a permeability no greater than the base permeability.
+The NRCS (Natural Resources Conservation Service) Web Soil Survey indicates that hydraulic conductivity in the vicinity of the North Omaha Station is 9.2x10-4 cm/sec (Attachment E-1), which is within the range stated in the 1995 Hydrogeological Investigations Report.

 The primary purpose of the infiltration layer is to prevent downward movement of moisture into the CCR.
 Soils for final cover infiltration layer will be obtained from either on or off-site borrow sources.
-Factors considered in soil selection include: percentage of fines; Plastic Index (based on Atterberg Limits-ASTM D4318); and percent gravel and stones.
+Factors considered in soil selection include percentage of fines; Plasticity Index (based on Atterberg Limits-ASTM D4318); and percent gravel and stones.
 The infiltration layer construction will include successive horizontal lifts of suitable soils compacted to a minimum percent of Standard Proctor density to be determined with the source testing of soils.
 Horizontal lifts will not exceed six inches in compacted thickness.
-The final construction specification will reflect these considerations of soil properties, preparation and compaction.
+The final construction specification will reflect these considerations of soil properties, preparation, and compaction.
+The infiltration layer for the North Omaha Ash Disposal Area will be constructed to a permeability no greater than 1x10-7 cm/sec, as determined during prior to capping.